MdSamsuzzohaShayon/youthspike-event-management/README.md

  - in active players are still showing up when we click on the empty player box
  - Updaing round creating some issues (Log in as admin)
  - Submit lineup is not properly sending data to other client, the other screen being blank - Need to organize rounds in ascending order from `submit-lineup-response`.
 When a team is updating in round 1 and another team is selecting players for the nets in round 2.
 When the first team has updated the score ther other team is been kicked out to round 1
+ - When saving a team and creating another team, it does not update the player list.
+That need to be updated properly
  - Fix some common issues from running a match - https://www.loom.com/share/2056a1ba4d0f4713991366e3ca2b9112